Eykthirnyr/Bar-Code-Caster/README.md

 ### Prerequisites

 - Python 3.x
-- Network-connected device for scanning (mobile, tablet, etc.)
+- Network-connected device for scanning on the same network (mobile, tablet, etc.)

 ### Installation Steps

-1. Clone or Download this repository:
+1. Clone or Download this repository

 2. Install dependencies: